 - Weight Gain

-Remember, children who lack Vitamin D can show one or more of these signs or symptoms.
+Remember, children who lack Vitamin D may only show one or more of these signs or symptoms.

 What are Sources of Vitamin D?